hhhannna/ios-development/README.md

 inside this repository.

-When you are creating a new repository using this template, REMEMBER USE ios-exercises as a repository name, otherwise evaluation tool can't find your repository!
+When you are creating a new repository using this template, REMEMBER USE <b>ios-exercises</b> as a repository name, otherwise evaluation tool can't find your repository!

 Student need to add teacher to repository member for an evaluation purposes.
 Teacher need at least Reporter role.